 Can you vacuum pool on backwash?

-When the multiport valve is in the backwash setting, you cannot vacuum a pool.
+You cannot vacuum a pool when the multiport valve is in the backwash setting.
 This is because the water flow is reversed with the water from the pool (or the vacuum hose if it is connected) going from the bottom of the sand filter to the top and then into the waste pipework.

-Any dirt you pick up while vacuuming is likely to get trapped in the sand at the bottom of the filter, and then when you finish and put the system into the filter cycle, much of the dirt will be sent into the pool.
-Refer to the how to backwash a pool guide above.
+Any dirt you pick up while vacuuming is likely to get trapped in the sand at the bottom of the filter.
+When you finish and put the system into the filter cycle, much of the dirt will be sent into the pool.
+Refer to the how-to-backwash-a-pool guide above.

 See Can you vacuum a pool on backwash for a full explanation.